ProjectsShop Projects

 Bench Cleat made out of scrap plywood and dowels

-Also I made a bench dog cleat hybrid that I could insert into the table.
+I also made a bench dog cleat hybrid that I could insert into the table.
 I can use this to help keep objects steady as their being sanded.

 Enter your email if you want a free subscription to this site(we’ll never share your email):